 Summer is winding down and so is my vegetable garden.
-The tomato plants are looking particularly sad at present–their once lush vines sporting a permanent wilt and yellow pallor that signals their productive days are behind them.
+The tomato plants are looking particularly sad at present–the once lush vines now permanently wilted and yellowing as this year’s harvest comes to an end.

-I have harvested most of the fruit and processed the bounty into sauce so that my family can enjoy the taste of summer even in the dead of winter.
-But this year, in addition to preserving the tomatoes, I went a step further.
+I have picked most of the fruit, and our freezer is brimming with containers of tomato sauce that my family will savor in the dead of winter.
+But in addition to preserving the tomatoes, I went a step further.
 I saved their seeds!

-Usually I buy my tomato starts, but early in the season a friend gifted me some unusual heirloom plants she grew from seed.
-Not only are the tomatoes delicious, but they are rare varieties I have not seen at farmers’ market.
-It occurred to me I could save money and perpetuate these antique varieties if I harvested their seeds to grow my own starts next year.
+I usually buy starts for my garden, but this year a friend gifted me some unusual heirloom tomato plants she had grown from seed.
+They were a delicious rare varietal I had not come across at our farmers market.
+It occurred to me I could propagate these heirlooms myself if I harvested the seeds to save for next year.

 * ripe tomatoes (keep each variety separate)

 * air-tight storage containers (glass or plastic) with lids

 * large paper coffee filters or paper towels

 1. Cut a ripe tomato in half.
 Squeeze the pulp and seeds into a storage container. *If saving more than one variety use separate containers for each and label them.

 2. Cover with a lid and set aside on your kitchen counter.